Creating and Using Enums in Java

 Every time you create enum in java you are creating a full fledged enum type or class and by default they provide basic implementation of all Object class methods.
 In addition to getting a complete enum type in your code, they are also Comparable and Serializable.

-READ ALSO: Copying Text based Files in Java
+READ ALSO: Singleton Design Pattern in Java

 After your enum is created you can declare variables of enum type to store one of the enum predefined variable.